Save £150 on 2026/27 Programmes with our Early Bird offer

 Successful applicants are required to pay a deposit to secure their place.

-The tuition fee can be paid in 3 equal instalments.
-The fee must be made in full at least one month before the programme begins.
+This fee can be paid in 3 equal instalments.
+The fee must be paid in full at least one month before the programme begins.
+Click here to read more information on payments.

-Newlyn School of Art provide bursaries that enable both young artists and artists of low income to attend our Mentoring Programme, click here to apply.
+Newlyn School of Art and the Toby O'Brien Foundation provide bursaries that enable both young artists and artists of low household income to attend our Mentoring Programme.
+Apply using the form below or click here to learn more.

 To see previous Mentoring end-of-year show catalogues and other materials, please see the below links: